 It is a known fact that a book is a man’s best friend; but when you have a group of people, a board game can be the real friend you all need.
-A good board game keeps the whole family or circle of friends glued to a place – and there is nothing more fun than a healthy competition.
+The best board game keeps the whole family or circle of friends glued to a place – and there is nothing more fun than a healthy competition.

-There are different categories of board games available in the market.
-If you love to spend family time around a good game, you may fall in love with adventure board games.
+There are different categories of the best board games available in the market when you are about to start your search.
+If you like to get together with your relatives, and love to spend family time around good games, you may start to like them or even fall in love with the best adventure board games.

 Attributes of Adventure Board Games

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 An adventure board game is a board game where the player plays a character who is out on an adventure, mostly on a well-designed map-like board.
 In such games, the players can increase their character attributes, receive equipment, get hold of some skills, and go against the odds to finish off their adventure.

 You can find many adventure board games in the market, but not every adventure game is worth spending your precious time and money on.
 Here are the best adventure board games that we recommend to play:

 This adventure game is about leading a group of mice through a medieval castle to save the kingdom where different creatures are going to stop you from doing so – creatures like rats, spiders, cockroaches, and the scariest of them all – the housecat!
 It is played out over eleven chapters which slowly unfold you the story and make this game interesting in a way, to say the least.